kanait/mimesh/README.md

 ## Getting Started

-To compile the software, you need to have the following dependencies installed: GLUT (FreeGLUT), and GLEW.
+To compile the software, you need to have the following dependencies installed: GLFW3, and GLEW.

 After installing these dependencies, run the following commands: